-- Be sure all the above assembly steps have been completed. - Check engine oil level and fill fuel tank with gasoline. - Place freewheel control in "transmission engaged" position (see "TO TRANSPORT" in Operation section of this manual). - Sit on seat in operating position, depress brake pedal and set the parking brake. - Press lift lever plunger and raise attachment lift lever to its highest position. - Start the engine.
-After engine has started, move throttle control to idle position. - Release parking brake. - Slowly depress forward drive pedal and drive tractor off skid. - Apply brake to stop tractor and set parking brake. - Turn ignition key to "STOP" position.
+- Be sure all the above assembly steps have been completed. - Check engine oil level and fill fuel tank with gasoline. - Place freewheel control in "transmission engaged" position (see "TO TRANSPORT" in Operation section of this manual). - Sit on seat in operating position, depress brake pedal and set the parking brake. - Raise attachment lift lever to its highest position. - Remove key from bag and start the engine (see "TO START ENGINE" in the Operation section of this manual).
+After engine has started, move throttle control to idle (slow) position. - Release parking brake. - Slowly depress forward drive pedal and drive tractor off skid. - Apply brake to stop tractor and set parking brake. - Turn ignition key to "STOP" position.